Noble-Mushtak/Linear-Algebra-Library/README.md

  * Finding the determinant of a matrix given the LU decomposition
  * QR decomposition using Householder reflections
  * Finding the least-squares solution of a system of equations using QR decomposition
- * Calculating the best-fit coefficients of a linear regression model
+ * Calculating the best-fit coefficients of a regression model using the linear least squares estimator
  * Schur decomposition using a naive form of the QR algorithm
  * Finding the eigendecomposition given the Schur decomposition